spion/spion.github.com/src/documents/promise-nuggets/05-the-first-relief-when-sync-becomes-async.html.md

 #### Promises

 With promises our code can stay almost exactly the same.
-No reordering required.
-We combine:
+No need to move things around to make them more intuitive.
+Instead, we combine:

 * the ability to attach callbacks whenever we want,
 * the power to create new promises by returning from `.then()`, and